Or-Gindes/HS_Stats/README.md

 ### Challenges

-* Reproducibility in different operating systems.
+* Compatibility with different operating systems.
 * Figuring out how to extract the required data from a dynamic environment.
 * Scraping data from a match where both sides have the same class.